Abiy/distGatling/README.md

 ### Cluster information - shows current state of all the workers in the cluster
 ![Alt text](images/cluster_info.png "Cluster info")
 <!-- <img src="/images/cluster_info.png" width="700" height="400" alt="Cluster info"/> -->

+### running a simulation that is packaged into an uber jar is now supported via gatling-client(https://github.com/Abiy/distGatlingClient)

+    Update config.yml with the necessary configuration

+    Use the following command to submit your uber jar to cluster

+    /bin/bash dist-gatling-client.sh  -Dclient.userName=user -Dclient.parallelism=1